 In addition to focusing on the physical and mental aspects of addiction, finding or developing one’s spiritual nature can be the most important aspect of one’s recovery, and Spirit Rehab seeks to provide this much needed aspect of healing.
 When we speak of spiritual matters, we do not push a belief system that the client is uncomfortable with.
 Many clients arrive at the center with an established faith or belief system.
 Others are on a journey of spiritual discovery.
-Others find empowerment from within and don’t feel comfortable seeking spirituality outside of themselves.
-At A Forever Recovery, we provide a Spirit Rehab environment that allows our clients to seek their own spiritual paths without being forced to adhere to beliefs that are not truly their own.
+Others find empowerment from within and don’t feel comfortable seeking spirituality outside of themselves. we provide a Spirit Rehab environment that allows our clients to seek their own spiritual paths without being forced to adhere to beliefs that are not truly their own.
 We respect the rights and beliefs of our clients and understand that the spiritual journey can be the most important part of anyone’s program of recovery.

 In order to accomplish this, we have designated five Spirit Rehab “tracks”, or paths, that are used to compliment the cognitive therapy the client receives.
 The following tracks are generally decided at the beginning of the program:

 For the client who is receptive to Christian principles, the faith-based track is composed of guided Bible study, Celebrate Recovery, spiritual lectures, and teachings or sermons conducted by ordained pastors and ministers.
 On Sundays and Wednesdays, we provide outside church services.

 For the client who feels more comfortable in support groups, the self-help track consists of outside meetings as well as lectures and groups on addiction and recovery topics.